 The Hall effect is named after Edwin Hall, who in 1879 discovered that a voltage potential develops across a current-carrying conductive plate when a magnetic field passes through the plate in a direction perpendicular to the plane of the plate, as illustrated in the upper panel of Figure 1.
 The blue arrows, B, represent a magnetic field passing perpendicularly through a conductive plate.
 This configuration is referred to as a planar Hall-effect sensor.

 Allegro Hall-effect sensor integrated circuits (ICs) incorporate a Hall element with other circuitry, such as op-amps and comparators, to make digital position sensors and speed sensors, as well as linear and angle sensors with analog outputs.
-Figure 2 shows the block diagram of a simple Hall-effect switch.

 In many cases, Allegro magnetic sensor ICs also incorporate proprietary packaging that includes a “back-bias” magnet to enable the sensor to sense the location of a ferrous (magnetic) target rather than an external magnetic field.
 The target, e.g., a steel gear, modifies the magnetic field from the integrated magnet.
 Differential sensing and advanced algorithms are used to optimize performance and compensate for dynamic or sudden air gap changes, vibration, and mechanical tolerances.